 Central Government has effective control over the general operations of the Council.
-It is responsible for providing the statutory framework within which the Council operates, provides a significant part of its funding in the form of grants and prescribes the terms of many of the transactions that the Council has with other parties (e.g. Housing Benefits).
-Details of grants received from Government departments are set out in Note 11 as well as liabilities outstanding at the year-end in relation to those grants.
-The following table provides a summary of the main amounts arising in the accounts that involve Central Government departments:
+It is responsible for providing the statutory framework, within which the Council operates, provides a significant part of its funding in the form of grants and prescribes the terms of many of the transactions that the Council has with other parties (e.g. Housing Benefits).
+Details of grants received from Government are listed in Note 11 as well as liabilities outstanding at the year-end in relation to those grants.
+Grants received from Government are also set out in Note 5 on reporting for resource allocation decisions.